Yellow Room Ideas

 If you’re a little wary of using yellow in your color palette, try the classic pairing of silver and gold.
 Metallic gray is cool and calming, while yellow is warm and stimulating.
 This pairing matches so well that creating a harmonious color scheme with gray and yellow is essentially effortless.

 - Living Room: In the family room, opt for a vibrant yellow couch as a sunny centerpiece.
-Or, consider more subtle accents like a pale yellow accent chair, a honeysuckle yellow ottoman or a honey yellow table lamp.
+Or, consider more subtle accents like a pale yellow accent chair, a honeysuckle yellow ottoman, a TV console with yellow doors, or a honey yellow table lamp.
 Combining yellow and blue creates a classic, sporty look for dens that’s perfectly suited for movie nights, big games and other casual gatherings.

 - Bedroom: Yellow bedroom ideas typically favor softer tones.
 Choose a muted pastel yellow bed or headboard for an inviting spot to relax after a long day.
 Alternatively, opt for a neutral wooden bedroom set and add texture and color with some yellow throw pillows.
 For a kid-friendly space, choose an eclectic theme like red and yellow kids’ beds for a fun, cheerful vibe.